Here you will find answers to frequently asked questions about all of our products. Use the links below to navigate sections:

 What RTOS(s) are supported on the real-time system?

-I want to run ADvantage with an RTOS that isn’t on your list.
+I want to run ADEPT with an RTOS that isn’t on your list.
 Is that possible?

-What open source software technology is used in the ADvantage Framework?
+What open source software technology is used in the ADEPT Framework?

-ADvantage makes heavy use of best in class open source software technology to improve the quality of our code, increase product maintainability, reduce obsolescence, and improve extensibility.
-ADvantage makes use of the following open source software technology:
+ADEPT makes heavy use of best in class open source software technology to improve the quality of our code, increase product maintainability, reduce obsolescence, and improve extensibility.
+ADEPT makes use of the following open source software technology:

 - GNU Compiler Collection